What is Customer Lifetime Value (LTV)?

 Customer Lifetime Value (LTV) is a calculation of how much money a customer has spent with your brand.
 For eCommerce brands, this is a vital metric that reflects the health of the business and informs decisions such as customer acquisition and customer retention.
 Even though LTV is one of the most important eCommerce metrics, it is also one of the most commonly miscalculated ones: LTV is the gross margin per customer over their lifetime with your brand.

-LTV is often miscalculated as the total sales, or predicted sales value.
-Respectively, these are the metrics lifetime revenue (LTR) and predicted revenue.
+LTV is often miscalculated as the total sales or predicted sales value.
+Respectively, these metrics are are lifetime revenue (LTR) and predicted revenue.
 Many companies rely on these miscalculations due to misunderstanding how to calculate LTV, and they harm their brands in the process.